 This 18-credit postgraduate Adult-Gerontology Acute Care Nurse Practitioner (AG ACNP) certificate prepares students for certification and licensure as Adult-Gerontology Acute Care Nurse Practitioners (AG ACNP).
 Upon completing the certificate requirements, students will be eligible to sit for the AG ACNP national certification exam offered by the American Nurses Credentialing Center (ANCC) or by the American Association of Critical Care Nurses (AACN).
-Once nationally certified the AG ACNP is eligible to apply for licensure in all fifty states.
+After certification, the AG ACNP is eligible to apply for licensure in all fifty states.

 - A master’s degree in Nursing from an accredited program.

 - Completion with a grade of B or better in a graduate-level course in pathophysiology, and a comprehensive assessment within 5 years of the start of program, and pharmacology within 3 years of the start of the program.
 Evidence of prescriptive authority in the state of Wisconsin will be accepted in place of graduate pharmacology.